shribr/kingoftokyo/AI_HUMAN_COLLABORATION.md

 ## Chapter 1: First Contact - The Foundation Days
 *September 8, 2025*

+> Terminology Note (Sept 23): What earlier entries and commits refer to as "player dashboards" are now called "player profile cards" for clearer distinction from monster profile modals.
+Legacy CSS class names remain during migration.

 The collaboration began with a seemingly simple request: "if a user is on the Monster selection screen and clicks anywhere outside the modal dialog, hide the Monster Selection dialog and show the splash screen."
 What appeared to be a straightforward UI enhancement would become the first lesson in the complexities of human-AI collaboration.

 ### The Initial Challenge